jamesbjackson/LICENSE/README.md

 # A Collection of Useful `LICENSE` Templates

+## Why?
+To make writing software that generates licenses easier.

 ## Parameters
 Most licenses require some parameters, which are enclosed in triple braces `{{{parameter}}}` in the LICENSE templates.
 Below is a list of parameters and their meanings. ("Project" refers to the software being licensed).